bitcraft/pyscroll/README.md

 https://github.com/bitcraft/pyscroll/wiki

-Example Use with PyTMX
+Example Use with pytmx
 ======================

-pyscroll and pytmx can load your maps from Tiled and use you PyGame Sprites.
+pyscroll and pytmx can load your maps from Tiled and use your PyGame Sprites.
+The following is a very basic way to load a map onto the screen.

 ```python
 import pyscroll